ayoayco/astro-resume/README.md

 ## What's happening here?

-For simple applications with just a few components, this is a quick pattern to embed serialized information into your HTML.
-The `Serialize` component will do this for you, currently by using a hidden `textarea` element to hold the string.
+This is a quick and easy pattern to embed serialized information into your HTML and make it available in the client-side script.

+The `Serialize` component will write the data as JSON wrapped in a `<script type="application/json">` element to hold the string.

 The `deserialize()` function can then parse the value string for use in your client script.
-You have to manage the IDs yourself (i.e., make sure they are unique) and understand that the `deserialize()` function will crawl the whole document incurring some performance cost.

-Another approach we see in other frameworks is embedding JSON in your HTML and the frameworks themselves managing/tracking the IDs for you, but we don't have access to this in Astro as we are not really shipping a framework to the browser.
-That's nice and ideal (in my opinion), but we do have to manage things ourselves.

-There is a pattern [given in the Astro docs](https://docs.astro.build/en/guides/client-side-scripts/#pass-frontmatter-variables-to-scripts) to use a Custom Element that takes a `data-` prop which properly protects the scope of your component.
+There is also a pattern [given in the Astro docs](https://docs.astro.build/en/guides/client-side-scripts/#pass-frontmatter-variables-to-scripts) to use a Custom Element that takes a `data-` prop which properly protects the scope of your component.
 That is a good pattern to follow for complex applications that don't use UI frameworks.

+## Trade-Off

+You have to manage the IDs yourself (i.e., make sure they are unique) and understand that the `deserialize()` function will crawl the whole document incurring a minimal performance cost depending on how big your HTML is.

 ## Reporting Issues